 But that double edge sword is an effective weapon we can trust; as Prof. Goldengay states, “It frees us not only to believe, but from what we already believe.”

-Contemplative Prayer done right is actually more effective in that second mode, so we cannot set before it images, ideals, etc. that prevent the witness from having its impact.
+Prayer of Contemplation done right is actually more effective in that second mode, so we cannot set before it images, ideals, etc. that prevent the witness from having its impact.

 The cloud of unknowing and the un-piercible darkness